spairklingW/yolo_luciole/README.md

 ### In a nutshell

+remarks:
+lower the threeshold at init if no contour is found, the contrast might be thin

 fire command

 - cd Object_detection_using_video

 - python app.py --input videos/airport.mp4 --output output/airport_output.avi --yolo yolo-coco

+for initializing

+- cd init_light
+- python init_light_video.py --input video/one_light.mp4 --output video/out_vid.avi

+or

+- python app_initializer.py

 ### Detect objects in both images and video streams using Deep Learning, OpenCV, and Python.